darktable-org/dtdocs/content/darkroom/darkroom-view-layout.md

 : Navigate and zoom the image

 [snapshots](../module-reference/utility-modules/darkroom/snapshots.md)
-: Take snapshot images for comparison
+: Take and view snapshots for comparison with the current image

 [duplicate manager](../module-reference/utility-modules/darkroom/duplicate-manager.md)
 : View and manage duplicates of the current image